double-a-chain-cloud/double-a-chain-docs/source/developers.md

 ```

-Put these into static node：：
+Put these into static node:
 ```shell
 [Node.P2P]